ronnieholm/FSharp-onion-architecture-sample/README.md

 is familiar with it, though most aspects of the application is illustrated with stories and tasks only.

-With only stories and tasks, onion architecture may seem to introduce a disproportional amount of complexity.
-A larger domain and integrations with external services is where onion architecture starts to pays off.
+With only stories and tasks, onion architecture and domain driven design may seem to introduce a disproportional amount of complexity.
+They're only worth it for a larger domain with more integrations, and where core isn't solely exercised through a web service.

-That said, not every project requires an implementation of every concept from onion architecture and domain driven design.
-Those should be scaled up or down based on actual business complexity.
+Not every project requires an implementation of every concept from onion architecture and domain driven design.
+Concepts should be scaled up or down based on actual business complexity.

 ## Getting started